 I remember years ago when I worked in Real Estate, being sent out on a course on customer service (were they trying to tell me something??).
-I remember the presenter talking about when you have to criticise someone, you use a strategy that is somehow likened to building a hamburger.
+I remember the presenter talking about when you have to criticise someone, you use a strategy that is somehow likened to building a hamburger (or a shit sandwich!!).
 You build the layers up of positives, so the bun, the lettuce, the sauce then bam, you get to the meat and you hit them hard where it hurts, discuss the main issues etc, then soften it up with the cheese tomato and bun.
 I think it’s a great metaphor.
 I’m now going to have a go at building my own hamburger; I absolutely love being a mum to my four beautiful children and I realise how blessed I am to have healthy children who don’t all hate me (yet) but here it comes, my 3 year old girls are driving me absolutely effing mad and won’t go to sleep!
 Correction, they will sleep, but Darling 4 will only sleep in our bed and Darling 3 will only sleep with Dora blasting out of the DVD player with me lying beside her in a single bed.
 I’m having nightmares about Dora!.
 Most nights I fall asleep before her somewhere around 11pm whilst my husband has the other child sleeping diagonally across our bed, demanding milk, back tickles and that he put cartoons on the TV (he draws the line at watching cartoons in our bedroom).
 It is like this every single night.
 Darling 4 who sleeps with DH likes to hog the bed, kick the blankets off and deliver swift kicks to the back so I know he isn’t sleeping very well and is also feeling crap during the day.
 This worries me especially since he has had issues with his heart.

 About a month ago I was ready to grab my car keys, turn my phone off and run for the hills, never to be seen again.
 How the bloody hell did DH and I allow ourselves to be totally and utterly manipulated by two 3-year old’s and let them run the house.
 I’m sick to death of it, I’m so tired ALL the time, I never get a second alone and I can feel myself growing very resentful of these two beautiful girls; I know the term threenager was coined for a reason, but I’m honestly worried I’m going to have a nervous breakdown.
 I cannot continue living like this with these little Nazis that I’ve created.
 I can honestly see why people split up over the stresses of having children because it can really take a toll.
 Things that would usually be classified as cute during the day is now just plain pissing me off.
 I don’t think we would have put up with it for as long if we didn’t have the two older kids who need to get their sleep for school.
 I’m sure we would have addressed the matter earlier.
 I’m always saying that these two are my last babies and I want to enjoy them as much as I can, but I’ve put myself in a situation where I feel exactly the opposite.
 Rather than enjoying them I want them to hurry up and grow up.
 And not only that, I feel like a complete and utter failure who can’t seem to get anything right and I can feel myself spiralling back into a depression and wanting to isolate myself.
 Everything just seems too hard on no sleep How can I not get two kids to sleep, how hard is it really?